|Lat/Lon:||38.67420°N / 106.2464°W|

 an important destination for many.
 It offers several climbing routes which are not terribly difficult.
 A wealth of fine gemstones have been mined from Antero's slopes, and this makes the mountain popular among rock hounds.
 Not coincidentally, there is a good, 4WD road on the peak's west side going nearly to the summit.
 This makes Antero a popular mountain for off-road enthus

 iasts, who keep the area "humming" in the summer.
 The San Isabel National Forest, of which this mountain is a part, affords countless recreational opportunities.
 For all these reasons, Mount Antero is a popular destination.
 Antero is not the most stunning peak from the standpoint of scenery and beauty.
 It's difficult to find spectacular angles for photographs of this mountain.

-Climbing Mount Antero is not especially difficult, as thousands can testify.
+Hiking Mount Antero is not especially difficult, as thousands can testify.
 And as with most areas in the Rocky Mountains, this area affords great scenery, whether you are looking up at, or down from this lofty mountain.
 The following sections and photos will highlight these aspects of the mountain, and offer some guidance for climbing Mount Antero.